Greetings, my learned friend!

 It won’t happen to me

 but here are some stats that may surprise you.
-Unfortunately illness and injury can strike at any time:
+Unfortunately, illness and injury can strike at any time:

-How long would €50,000 in savings last do you think?
+How long would €50,000 in savings last, do you think?

-In fact if your monthly outings are €3000 per month then €50,000 will last just 17 months.
+If your spend €3000 per month on the mortgage, food, bills etc., that €50,000 will last just 17 months.

 What happens then?

-1. Does it cover absence from work due to work related stress?
+1. Does it cover absence from work due to work-related stress?

 3. What level of medical certification is required?

-A report from your GP generally suffices but the insurer can ask for more medical information.
+A report from your GP generally suffices, but the insurer can ask for more medical information.

-4. Are my Doctors fees covered in addition to income protection?
+4. Are my Doctor’s fees covered in addition to income protection?